algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 <img src="TechnicalSpecificationPicture/Algorithm/Chat_Sequence_UML_V1.svg" alt="Sequence diagram of the process of sending and receiving messages in the chat system"></img>

 (See a larger version [here](TechnicalSpecificationAppendix/Algorithm/Chat_Sequence_UML_V1.pdf))

+### 11. Data Privacy and Security
+User data privacy and security are paramount in the application.
+The system ensures that user data is protected and handled in compliance with data protection regulations.
+The application follows best practices to safeguard user information and maintain data privacy.

+#### **A. Data Usage**
+The application collects user data to match job seekers with companies and vice versa.
+The data collected includes user profiles, skills, preferences, and location information.
+The application uses this data to generate matches and facilitate communication between users.

+No sensitive data, such as financial information or personal identification numbers, is stored in the application.
+The system only collects data necessary for matching and communication purposes.

+The application collects the following data:
+- User profiles: Name, email, description, skills, and preferences.
+- Location information: User's location and job offer or job seeker's location.
+- Chat history: Messages exchanged between users.
+- Matching scores: Scores that are calculated based on skills and location.

+#### **B. Data Storage**
+User data is stored securely in a cloud-based database.
+The application uses Firebase Firestore to store user profiles, chat history, and matching scores.
+Firebase Firestore provides a secure and scalable solution for storing and retrieving data.

+The data stored in Firebase Firestore is encrypted and protected using industry-standard security measures.
+Access to the database is restricted to authorized users, and data is transmitted securely over HTTPS.

+#### **C. Data Retrieving and Deleting**
+Users have the right to ask to know what data is stored about them and to request the deletion of their data.
+The application provides users with the ability to retrieve their data and delete their accounts.